codingforpleasure/customized-workspace/Ubuntu/useful-resources/classification.md

 #### Gradient Boosting

-The learning is done by updating the loss function.
+The learning is done by optimizing the loss function.

+In differ to Adaboost the trees depth is between 8 to 32.

 ```python
 from sklearn.ensemble import GradientBoostingRegressor